AlekEagle/cumulonimbus-docs/src/api/domain.md

 ## PUT /domains/:id/subdomains

-Update a domain's subdomain permissions.
+Allow subdomains on a domain.

 ::: warning Non-Public Endpoint
 This endpoint is not public and requires authentication of a user with `staff` permissions.